 On Wednesday 24 March, South Africa’s communications minister Stella Ndabeni-Abrahams told reporters, “It is important to look at the individuals that are affected [by the virus] in order to be able to help the department of health to say that we know, in a particular area we have so many people that have been infected.

 “The [telecommunications] industry collectively has agreed to provide data analytics services in order to help government achieve this.”

 According to a report by Business Insider, “She did not provide further details, and regulations that will govern South Africa’s national lockdown, and methods of curbing the spread of the virus, have not yet been published.”

 Guatemala – 24/03/20

-According to Privacy International, authorities in Guatemala have released an app to help spread information regarding the virus to its citizens.
+Authorities in Guatemala have released an app to help spread information regarding the virus to its citizens, according to Privacy International.
 The app also collects “each user’s email address, social media account handles, age, personal interests, and geographic location, and asks permission to access files, calls, and audio, among others.”

 According to an article published a week later, the app was developed in collaboration with Google and Friends of Israel.

 Researchers from King’s College London and St. Thomas’ Hospitals, in collaboration with a health company ZOE, have released an app that allows citizens to self-report their health to provide data on the spread of the virus.

 According to the project’s listing on GovLab’s living repository of data collaboratives in response to COVID-19: “This data, protected by the European Union’s GDPR, is then sent to King’s College London and the NHS.”